pin164/Challenge_11_scrape_Mars/README.md

             stackoverflow(https://stackoverflow.com/) and
             CanChat (https://canchat.dsai-sdia.ssc-spc.cloud-nuage.canada.ca/)
             to resolve issues
-Neither the instructor did not assist in homework challenge this week The TA assisted with confirming the use of  "int64" as the correct integer syntax
+The instructor did not assist in the homework challenge this week The TA assisted with confirming the use of  "int64" as the correct integer syntax